acairns/acairns.co.uk/_posts/!accidental-intent-cancelling.md

 No longer do client applications know specifics about how a behaviour is achieved - it simply sends instructions the correct domain to perform the behaviour and trusts it to handle the details.

-I recognise this as _Feature Envy_: an anti-pattern which describes a situation where "the outside" requests internal information in order to perform behaviour.
+I recognise this as **Feature Envy**: an anti-pattern which describes a situation where _"the outside"_ requests internal information in order to perform behaviour.

-By following _Tell Don't Ask_, our webapp; support admin; background processes and mobile applications no longer need to know the specifics of a behaviour.
+By following **Tell Don't Ask**, our webapp; support admin; background processes and mobile applications no longer need to know the specifics of a behaviour.
 They don't need to know the data changes and domain rules do not need to be scattered across all applications.

 Instead, behaviour is encapsulated within the domain.
 Clients can still make an HTTP request to an API.
-Unlike our previous example, the request will now issue a command complete with any required data.
+Unlike our previous example, the request will now issue a command containing essential information.

 ## Consider Intent

-Every choice we make as engineers comes with a set of trade-offs.
-Some we are aware off, but some we are not - and we only learn about them the hard way.
-The key to making a good decision is to be as aware of as many trade-offs as possible.
+Engineers must evaluate trade-offs when making a decision.
+To make quality decisions, we need as much information as possible.
+Decision making improves with experience because we have more knowledge and understanding of potential trade-offs and compromises.

-The next time you are faced with a decision - be aware of intent and the role it plays within your system.
+The next time you are faced with a decision - be mindful of the role intent plays within your system.
+Ensure, if you are cancelling intent, it's a concious trade-off.
+Otherwise, you may find yourself guessing what the original behaviour of the user was.

+At least, consider modelling behaviour as an option.